Pro-Log manuals for Intel 4040, 4004

 Sources and other Web sites

-I acquired these Pro-Log documents and hardware in 2006 from a biology researcher who built a 4040 system in the early 1970's to control a lab instrument.
+I acquired the first of these Pro-Log documents and hardware in 2006 from a biology researcher who built a 4040 system in the early 1970's to control a lab instrument.
 In 2006 he retired and shut down his lab, and generously offered me his equipment.
-Details as I learn more about these things, when time permits.
+I've scanned these documents and so I have PDF available: contact me for specifics.
+I exhibited the Pro-Log 4040 card cage and boards in 2014.
+Over time, I've had a few but more inquiries about these products.

 Pro-Log documentation